Department of Criminal Law – Projects

 Scales, law, project description: Legal Perspectives on Acts of Sexual Violence through Condom Deception as a Means of Vitiating Sexual Consent (“Stealthing”)

 The outcome of this research project will be a contribution to an edited volume coordinated by the Universidad del Rosario (Colombia) and the Network of Latin American Law Scholars (Red ALAS).
-The overall aim of the book is to examine condom deception as a form of sexual violence from a legal… more
+The overall aim of the book is to examine condom deception as a form of sexual violence from a legal perspective… more

 Wrongness, Personhood, and Image-Based Sexual Abuse: Placing Technology-Facilitated Violence in the Realm of Justified Criminal Law